edakturk14/speed-run-ethereum/README.md

 -  Withdrawl from the contract that has funds is a common pattern, can be found [here](https://docs.soliditylang.org/en/v0.8.7/common-patterns.html)
 -  Ownership in contracts (this allows you to verify the actual owner and I think that they can append or something like that to the contract—need to verify this)--> Directly use the onlyOwner in your functions

+- there are different options you can uses when sending eth: send(), transfer(), and call().
+Here's a more info on the [topic](https://github.com/scaffold-eth/scaffold-eth/tree/send-ether-reentrancy).
+And a short quote:
+'recommended method for sending ether is the verbose: """ (bool sent, bytes memory _data) = msg.sender.call{value:a mount}(""); require(sent, "Failed to send Ether");` """'
+(also over [here](https://blockchain-academy.hs-mittweida.de/courses/solidity-coding-beginners-to-intermediate/lessons/solidity-2-sending-ether-receiving-ether-emitting-events/topic/sending-ether-send-vs-transfer-vs-call/) it states that call is the recommended way to send eth)